Type 2 Multiple Endocrine Neoplasia Medication

 Class Summary

-For maximum gut absorption, all oral bisphosphonates should be taken at least 2 hours before or after meals.
+For maximum gut absorption, all oral bisphosphonates should be taken at least 2 hours before or after meals for treatment of osteoporosis.
 The newer bisphosphonates are not completely free of the risk of causing a mineralization defect, but their safe therapeutic window is much wider.
 They clearly are more potent than etidronate in reducing disease activity and normalizing alkaline phosphatase levels.

 Calcitonin analogues may also be used if the patient remains severely hypercalcemic following the diuretic therapy.
 These agents directly inhibit osteoclastic bone resorption and have a significant analgesic effect on bone.
 Human calcitonin is no longer available.
 Salmon calcitonin is more likely than human calcitonin to cause resistant antibodies.
 As many as 26% of patients treated with salmon calcitonin demonstrated loss of biochemical responsiveness after initial improvement.
 High titers of salmon calcitonin antibodies produce resistance.
 All patients resistant to salmon calcitonin responded to human calcitonin.